pinterest tag Guide to Wildlife Viewing in the Heart of British Columbia(2026)

 The Lower North Thompson region is a mix of rugged mountains and river valleys, making it an ideal habitat for large mammals and birds of prey.
 The Thompson River Valley is a prime spot for bald eagle watching, especially during the salmon run.

-• Best Time to Visit: Fall is perfect for eagle sightings due to the salmon migration.
+• Best time to visit: Fall is ideal for eagle sightings during the salmon migration.
 Spring through fall is when you’re likely to see bears.

-• How to See Them: Scenic drives along the Thompson River, self-guided birdwatching, and hiking along the riverbanks.
+• How to see them: Scenic drives along the Thompson River, self-guided birdwatching, and hiking along the riverbanks of the Adams River.

 Loon, Turkey Vulture & Bald Eagle | Jonny Bierman & Allen Jones

-Kamloops offers a unique blend of urban convenience and outdoor adventure, making it an accessible wildlife-viewing destination.
+Kamloops offers a unique blend of urban convenience and outdoor adventure, making it an accessible destination for wildlife viewing.
 Lac du Bois Grasslands Protected Area is a hotspot for spotting wildlife in an open, picturesque setting.

-• How to See Them: Hiking trails, golf courses, the BC Wildlife Park, Adams River for salmon, and early morning or dusk drives increase the chances of encounters.
+• How to see them: Hiking trails, golf courses, the BC Wildlife Park, Tsútswecw Provincial Park/Adams River for salmon, and early morning or dusk drives increase the chances of encounters.

 • Where to Stay: Lac Le Jeune Resort, Tunkwa Lake Resort, and many more